XueliangHan/xuelianghan.github.com/un/interest.markdown

 * Integrate Online education and Continuous learning into daily life.
 * Thinking: Purpose of Education - What is the mission and meaning of education

-####Online Education Revolution - Massive Open Online Academic Education programs
+####Online Education Revolution - Massive Open Online Academic Education Programs
 * Online Education
   * [Coursera.org](https://www.coursera.org/): Take the world's best courses, Online, for Free.
   * [edX.org](https://www.edx.org/): The Future of Online Education for anyone, anywhere, anytime.